 Let us know more about how your son’s days are set up.

 There is little study of Kratom.
 It has come to our attention as an aid to opiate withdrawals.
 Is that a possibility for your son?
 Marijuana addiction is indeed dangerous, in the sense that it highjacks motivation, making a person a passive observer of his or her own life.
 Pot smokers are distracted from completing tasks or don’t even start them.
 They get increasingly more irritable and depressed, even though at first the pot seemed to help with depression.

 You’re going to want to get that list of treatment resources started.
 This would include a good psychotherapist, skilled in working with young people.
 Your son may be more willing to address the agitation and moodiness more easily than the drugs.

 So, as you observed, rewarding is difficult in your situation.
-The experiment we lay out in the Supplement (Allies in Recovery member site) is worth a try.
+The experiment we lay out in the Resource Supplement (Allies in Recovery member site) is worth a try.
 Unblocking the stalemate by looking at gentle movements towards independence can also push the responsibility for your son’s actions back onto him more than may be currently happening.

 Lots to do!
 I feel like taking a deep breath on your behalf.
 So let us know more and keep us posted on your efforts.
 Be well.